-• In accordance with auditing standards, we have identified a significant risk associated with income.
-This risk is pinpointed to the recognition of grant income (excluding Revenue Support Grant and Housing Benefit subsidy grant) as this involves a degree of complexity and management judgement in determining whether or not grant conditions have been met and the income can be recognised in the year.
-In 2017/18 the total grant income received excluding the Revenue Support Grant and Housing Benefit subsidy grant was £40.7m.

-- In accordance with auditing standards, management override of controls has also been identified as a significant audit risk. - We have also identified the valuation of property assets as a significant risk in line with the prior year given the degree of judgement and complexity involved and its material impact on the financial statements. - We will follow up on the recommendations made as part of our prior year audit around the processes around property valuations and journal postings to determine if the required improvements have been implemented.
+- In accordance with auditing standards, we have identified a significant risk associated with income.
+This risk is pinpointed to the recognition of grant income (excluding General Revenue Grant and Housing Benefit subsidy) as this involves a degree of complexity and management judgement in determining whether or not grant conditions have been met and the income can be recognised in the year.
+In 2017/18 the total grant income received excluding the General Revenue Grant and Housing Benefit subsidy was £15.85m. - In accordance with auditing standards, management override of controls has also been identified as a significant audit risk. - We have also identified the valuation of property assets as a significant risk, given the degree of judgement and complexity involved, its material impact on the financial statements, and the internal control deficiency identified in 2017/18.

-Introduction (continued)

-The key messages in this report (continued)
+Introduction (continued) The key messages in this report (continued):